Kong/docs.konghq.com/src/gateway/reference/performance-testing-framework.md

 badge: oss
 ---

-The Kong Gateway codebase includes a performance testing framework.
+The {{site.base_gateway}} codebase includes a performance testing framework.
 It allows Kong developers and users to evaluate the performance of Kong itself as well as bundled or custom plugins, and plot frame graphs to debug performance bottlenecks.
 The framework collects RPS (request per second) and latencies of Kong processing the request to represent performance metrics under different workloads.